-Consistent with our nonprofit, community-based mission, Presbyterian is accountable to a Board of Directors comprised of volunteers from a variety of New Mexico communities.
+Consistent with our nonprofit, community-based mission, Presbyterian is accountable to a Board of Directors comprised of a diverse group of dedicated community leaders.

-The Presbyterian Healthcare Services Board of Directors is charged with the oversight of the state's largest healthcare organization comprised of financing, physician, hospital and ambulatory healthcare services.
+The Presbyterian Healthcare Services Board of Directors is charged with the oversight of the state's largest integrated healthcare organization, offering financing, physician, hospital and ambulatory healthcare services.

 Katharine Winograd, PhD